 You can call into the Careers Centre and register on our online vacancy and events service.

 From tuition fees and scholarships to opening a bank account and getting a part-time job, there is a lot to organise to during your time at GCU.
 Visit our money advice pages and Money Manager to help budget for the months ahead.

 If you have recently moved to Glasgow, you will need to register with local healthcare services.
 If you have recently moved to the UK, take a look at our one page guide to healthcare in the UK.

 Whether you arrive in late summer or mid-winter, health and fitness activities are a central part of life at GCU.

 The Arc, our on-campus multi-purpose gym, is open to everyone and offers a range of discounted memberships for students.
 The GCU Students’ Association runs a wide range of sports clubs and new members of varying ability are always welcome.

 Being healthy and happy are the two biggest contributors to a successful University experience.
 If you need someone to talk to as you make the transition into student life, our positive living team offer an easily accessible and confidential counselling service.

 The library and academic community at GCU can equip all of our students with the learning resources they need, whatever the level of study.
 To ensure you can access and make the most of these resources read our quick fire guide to learning at GCU.

 Each school has a learning development centre (LDC) dedicated to providing academic support and guidance to our students.
 If English is not your first language or you are studying at a new level or in a style you are not familiar with then your LDC can help you get up to speed.

-Disabled students can participate in life at GCU as equally and actively as possible with the help or our Disability Team.
+Disabled students can participate in life at GCU as equally and actively as possible with the help of our Positive Living and Disability Team.
 Make contact with the team as early as possible and they will support you throughout your time here.